siddharthsma/fasta2a/README.md

 ## Weather Agent Example

 Here's an example of a weather agent that uses OpenAI's GPT model to handle weather-related queries.
-Note that you will need to setup the weather MCP server as a pre-requisite as specified by the [MCP Quick-start server tutorial](https://modelcontextprotocol.io/quickstart/server)
+Note that you will need to setup the weather MCP server as a pre-requisite as specified by the [MCP Quick-start server tutorial](https://modelcontextprotocol.io/quickstart/server).
+You will also need to add your OpenAI API key to the .env file.

 ```python
 from dotenv import load_dotenv